awslabs/amazon-accessible-rl-sdk/docs/start_here.md

     D --> E
 ```

-`whatif` offers convenience functions to rapidly qualify the MDP-ness of your data.
+A2RL offers convenience functions to rapidly qualify the MDP-ness of your data.
 With these, you
 can rapidly assess your data to make an informed decision whether you're ready to proceed with
 offline RL, or whether you should first look at how to improve your data collection process.